Arshad-Munir1/netflix_sql_project/README.md

 	CATEGORY
 ```

-**Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
+**Objective:** Categorise content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

 ## Findings and Conclusion